Portraits of Pride 2025

 Jerome Smith

-A tribute by Sam Chambers-Tully
+A Tribute by Sam Chambers-Tully

 Jerome is the kind of leader who changes lives not with fanfare, but with fierce love and quiet determination.
 As Boston’s former Chief of Civic Engagement, he carried a deep sense of responsibility to those whose voices are too often unheard.
 But his work has always gone far beyond the job title.
 Jerome has poured his heart into supporting LGBTQ+ youth, especially young people of color — seeing their potential, honoring their stories, and fighting for their futures.
 He shows up, not for recognition, but because he truly believes in the power of community and the promise of every young person.
 His support is steady, his advocacy relentless, and his belief in a more just world unshakable.